rajeevyasarla/3SD/README.md

 ## BN
-Run following commands to train and test (Training code will be released soon)
+Run following commands to train and test
 ```
 For training:
 python basenet_train.py